7 Tips for Salesforce Version Control Integration

 Salesforce Version Control integration should be one aspect of a complete Automated Release Management system.
-Find one that offers everything you need to accomplish your DevSecOps goals.
+Find one that offers everything you need to accomplish your DevSecOps and release management goals.

 2. Organize Commits by Goal

-There are likely multiple aspects of a release that will need your team’s attention.
+There are likely multiple aspects of producing quality releases that will need your team’s attention.
 The ability to maintain clear goals with each commit will reduce errors and keep your team on track.

 Break up your team’s commits into smaller changes that are grouped by a unified goal.